JJ/hoborg/text/text.md

 he was an old grumpy whitey, that, when not in character, looked as if he was permanently sucking a lemon.
-When in character, he was the clown that always wanted the other to do something, eventually being duped by them, which didn't make him seem happy eityer.
+When in character, he was the clown that always wanted the other to do something, eventually being duped by them, which didn't make him seem happy either.
 And, in real life, he was the enforcer of the party line on the circus, the one that wanted everything to be done by the book, and, as a reward, got very much the same he obtained in his act.
 However, some people in the